Skip to content

 • Live accounts typically return five real routes - SMART (smart router for Stocks; widest order-type and TIF set), CTDL (direct-access stock route), SMARTO (smart router for single-leg Options), SMARTM (smart router for multi-leg Options), and ARCA (direct ECN route for Stocks; adds IOC and FOK TIFs).

 The exact set on a given live account depends on subscription.
-Always query /routes and use what the API returns - don't hard-code.
+Always query /routes and use what the API returns for your account.
 See Get available routes for the field-level breakdown.

 Can I cancel an order immediately after placing it?